Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 3.7.3 Drinks which are not beverages

 There are a number of types of drinks which do not fall within the definition of a beverage.
-Sports energy and nutrition drinks are specifically standard rated with effect from 1 October 2012 under the VAT Act 1994 schedule 8, Group 1, excepted item 4A.
-More information about these products can be found in this notice at paragraph 4.6.1.
+Sports energy and nutrition drinks are specifically standard-rated with effect from 1 October 2012 under the VAT Act 1994 schedule 8, group 1, excepted item 4A.
+More information about these products can be found in paragraph 4.6.1 of this guidance.

 The following drinks (and the mixes and so on for making them) can be zero-rated: